Marginal Log-linear Parameters and their Collapsibility for Categorical Data: Introduction

 The remaining paper is organized as follows.
-In Section 2, we introduce various terms and notations that are used throughout the paper.
-We discuss the concept of a marginal model introduced by Bergsma and Rudas (2002) and introduce various definitions of MLL parameters available in the literature.
-We use a simple and intuitive expression for such parameters subsequently in the paper.
-Several important properties of these parameters are derived using M\"{o}bius inversion.
-In Section 3, we give a general definition of collapsibility by considering two arbitrary margins of a contingency table and obtain a set of equivalent conditions for collapsibility of MLL parameters.
-These conditions generalize those obtained by Vellaisamy and Vijay (2007) for ordinary log-linear parameters.
-We obtain necessary and sufficient conditions for collapsibility with respect to a set of MLL interaction parameters having some common effects, which generalize the results of Vellaisamy and Vijay (2007).
-Also, a general definition of strict collapsibility is provided and some results for strict collapsibility are derived.
-In Section 4, we explore the relationship of strict collapsibility with various forms of independence of variables for a multidimensional table.
+In Section 2, we describe various terms and notations that are used throughout the paper.
+We discuss the concept of a marginal log-linear parameterization introduced by Bergsma and Rudas (2002), and define the MLL parameters.
+We use a simple and intuitive expression for such parameters involving only subsets of an effect defined within a marginal.
+Some important properties of these parameters are derived.
+In Section 3, we give a general definition of collapsibility by considering two arbitrary marginals of a contingency table and provide a set of equivalent conditions for collapsibility of MLL parameters.
+We obtain necessary and sufficient conditions for collapsibility with respect to a set of MLL parameters having some common effects.
+All the above conditions generalize those obtained by Vellaisamy and Vijay (2007) for ordinary log-linear parameters.
+Similar results for strict collapsibility of MLL parameters are derived.
+Interestingly, all results in this section are expressed in terms of simple functions of the cell probabilities whose MLE's can be easily computed either in closed forms under certain models or using iterative procedures.
+In Section 4, we explore the relationship of strict collapsibility with conditional, joint and mutual independence of variables for a multidimensional table.
 New necessary and sufficient conditions are obtained in each case.
-In Section 5, we obtain a result relating parameters having a common effect but defined within different margins.
-This result is then used to show that a smooth MLL parameterization or curved exponential family can be obtained under collapsibility conditions.
-Moreover, some sufficient conditions for collapsibility of MLL parameters in a multidimensional table are also provided using the above result.
+From a theoretical perspective, these conditions characterize various forms of independence among variables in a contingency table in terms of strict collapsibility of MLL parameters.
+From a practical perspective, we can infer independence relations among the variables by verifying the simple collapsibility conditions or equivalently collapse larger tables into smaller ones if the variables satisfy the independence relations.
+We provide various real-life data analysis examples in Sections 3 and 4 to illustrate the results therein.
+In Section 5, we obtain a new result relating parameters having a common effect but defined within different marginals of an arbitrary table.
+This result is then used to show the existence of a smooth MLL parameterization or curved exponential family under collapsibility conditions and obtain the same.
+Also, a sufficient condition for collapsibility of MLL parameters in a multidimensional table is provided using the above result.
 Section 6 mentions some concluding remarks.
+All proofs are included in the Appendix.